-In today’s digitally-connected, social world, most employers and recruiters actively use social media to find and recruit the best candidates.
-Here we explain why and how you can incorporate social media when applying for jobs.
+In today’s digitally connected, social world, most employers and recruiters actively use social media to find and recruit the best candidates.
+Here we explain why and how you can utilise social media when applying for jobs.

 To give yourself the best chance of securing a job, keep up-to-date with the latest recruitment trends and practices.
 Candidates also need to use social media as a big part of their job search and application strategy.

 How to Use Social Media When Applying For Jobs

 They say knowledge is power.
 Certainly, when searching for jobs and applying for new positions, having greater knowledge about a company will help.
 Researching a business on social media will help you determine whether you can see yourself working there or not.
 It should also enable you to thoroughly research an employer before tweaking your CV for a specific role.
 Or to show you’ve done your homework about a company before you are called for an interview.

 It’s not just employers you should be following.
 A reputable recruitment consultant will maintain an active social media presence.
 There are several advantages to following recruitment consultancy firms on social media: